HOME

 ARGENTINA,

-2001, special cancel, Saint Xavier's College (Colegio San Xavier) is a bi-lingual educational institution in Buenos Aires, comprising a Kindergarden (founded in 1979), General Basic Education (6 years), and a Middle School with Intermediate and Senior cycles.
+2001, special cancel, Saint Xavier's College (Colegio San Xavier) is a bi-lingual educational institution in Buenos Aires, comprising a kindergarten (founded in 1979), general basic bducation (6 years), and a middle school with intermediate and senior cycles.
 It is a secular school with a Catholic education, as evidenced by its name, chosen in honor of St. Francis Xavier.

 ITALY